mindstorm38/portablemc/README.md

 (e.g. `mc.hypixel.net`) and the `-p` (`--server-port`) to specify the port, defaults to 25565.

+*Modern releases use the quick play arguments rather than arguments specified above, the behavior remains the same.*

 #### LWJGL version and ARM support
 With `--lwjgl {3.2.3,3.3.0,3.3.1}` you can update the LWJGL version used when starting the game.
 This can be used to support ARM architectures, but this may only work with modern